-- CO 1: Understand the concept of complex numbers and De-moivre's theorem. - CO 2: Understand De-moivre's theorem. - CO3: Understand the basic concept of lines, parabola, hyperbola and ellipse - CO 4: Understand and Demonstrate the concept of cone, cylinder and sphere - CO 5: Understand the tangent plane and normal plane to the surfaces
+CO 1: Understand the concept of complex numbers and De Moivre's theorem

+CO 2: Understand the basic concept of lines, parabola, hyperbola and ellipse.

+CO 3: Understand and demonstrate the concept of cone, cylinder and sphere and understand of tangent plane and normal plane to the surfaces the concept

+CO 4: Understand and demonstrate the concept of double and triple integrals.
-B.Sc.
-(Honours) Physics Semester-III Session 2021-22

-Course Title: Mathematics-III Course Code: BOPL-3333
+Bachelor of Science (Honours) Physics Semester-III Session 2022-23 Course Title: Mathematics-III Course Code: BOPL-3333